 Specialty: Different forms of paintings, textiles, footwear, saris, imitation jewellery, souvenirs, pottery, and furniture

 Janpath Market, which is renowned for its leather articles, Indian artefacts, colourful collection of imitation jewelry, brassware, shoes, and a wide range of Tibetan vintage picks.
 The market is a huge hit with shopping enthusiasts, tourists, foreigners, and the young Delhi crowd and stays crowded at all times of the day.
-You can spot shopkeepers vying and calling your attention in selling all kinds of seasonal wears like T-Shirts and skirts for summer and jackets, scarves, and stoles for winter, all available at wholesale prices.
+You can spot shopkeepers vying and calling your attention in selling all kinds of seasonal wear like T-Shirts and skirts for summer and jackets, scarves, and stoles for winter, all available at wholesale prices.
 Make sure you put your bargaining skills to good use to get some really good deals.
 Opt for hotels in Delhi near Janpath as it is one of the best budget shopping destinations for people.

 Location: Janpath, New Delhi